 What Do I Pay My Agent?

 That is a loaded question!
 The answer depends on what contract you signed with your agent.
 If you signed a General Service Agreement, the agent will likely commission all your residuals (which can add up to tens of thousands of dollars over a lifetime, a significant disadvantage to GSAs).
-If you signed a SAG agreement with your agent, the union limits which commissions are "commissionable".
-Here is SAG's Commission Chart (PDF) of what is commissionable under their rules.
+If you signed a SAG or AFTRA agreement with your agent, the union limits which commissions are “commissionable”.
+Even within the SAG-AFTRA structure, there are some twists and turns: SAG and AFTRA merged in 2012 and they are still working on the equalization of what is commissionable and what is not.
+Employment contracts (not agent contracts) before the merger are referred to as “legacy contracts” and they are still around.
+Here is a page of what is commissionable under their rules.

 Unclaimed Residuals.
 Since residual payments happen over a lifetime, lots of money gets lost in the shuffle.
 Check here to see if you might be missing money: